nicklockwood/FXBlurView/README.md

     @property (nonatomic, assign) CGFloat blurRadius;

 This property controls the radius of the blur effect (in points).
 Defaults to a 40 point radius, which is similar to the iOS 7 blur effect.

+    @property (nonatomic, strong) UIColor *tintColor;

+This in an optional tint color to be applied to the FXBlurView.
+The RGB components of the color will be blended with the blurred image, resulting in a gentle tint.
+To vary the intensity of the tint effect, use brighter or darker colors.
+The alpha component of the tintColor is ignored.
+If you do not wish to apply a tint, set this value to nil or [UIColor clearColor].
+Note that if you are using Xcode 5 or above, FXBlurViews created in Interface Builder will have a blue tint by default.